Paperspace/paperspace-node/README.md

 Then create an instance of the client, passing in your authentication credentials:

     var ps = paperspace({
-      authEmail: 'mrrobot@example.com',
-      authPassword: 'secret123'
+      apiKey: '0b3c5f...' // <~ Copy+paste your key here
     });

-If you already have an _access token_, you can pass that instead:

-    var ps = paperspace({
-      token: 'a03ikfdj29j0f...'
-    });

-We plan to provide a more robust auth system soon.

-That's all you need to get going.
-The client will handle authenticating your requests transparently.

 #### Calling the API programmatically

-All of the methods are namespaced by category ("machines.create" or "invoices.show") and use the same function signature.
+All of the methods are namespaced by category ("machines.create" or "invoices.show") and have the same function signature.
 For example:

     ps.machines.create({
       // parameters